 Black's May 2, 1989, release included four consecutive No. 1 singles: "A Better Man," "Killin' Time," "Nobody's Home" and "Walkin' Away."
 This instant success wasn't a case of catching lightning in a bottle, either.
 Black's next 20 singles all cracked the Top 10, and he became a genre ambassador at such cultural happenings as the 1994 Super Bowl's "Rockin' Country Sunday" halftime show.

-Read on to find out how The Boot ranks each song off one of the strongest debut albums of the past 30 years.
+Read on to find out how The Boot ranks each song off one of the strongest debut albums of the past 30-plus years.

 Every guitar-picker in Nashville, both then and now, can relate to the dreamer in this song’s routine of playing the same old songs to the same smoky bar’s regulars.

 Black slows his revved-up honky-tonk record down to a smooth stroll, catching listeners' attention for a short lecture on moral ambiguity.

 “You’re Gonna Leave Me Again”

 Heartbreak permeates Black’s first collection of co-writes, as exemplified by this narrator, who’s seen this movie’s sad ending too many times to easily fall in love.